victorfreiry/blockchain-homework/POA Development Chain/README.md

 Select the View & Send option from the left menu pane, then click Keystore file. select_keystore_file

-On the next screen, click Select Wallet File, then navigate to the keystore directory inside your Node1 directory, select the file located there, provide your password when prompted and then click Unlock.
+On the next screen, click Select Wallet File, then navigate to the keystore directory inside your Node 1 directory, select the file located there, provide your password when prompted and then click Unlock.

 This will open your account wallet inside MyCrypto.

-Testnets usually fund a lot of ETH into accounts, you will most likely never need to use a faucet to fund more test ETH to your acount.
+NOTE: Testnets usually fund a lot of ETH into accounts, you will most likely never need to use a faucet to fund more test ETH to your acount.

 keystore_unlock